Chair of the Department of Physical Therapy

 - Recruit, train and mentor existing and newly hired faculty;

-- Develop faculty in a manner that instills professionalism and encourages innovation in teaching, research, service, and mentoring;
+- Develop faculty in a manner that instills professionalism and encourages innovation in teaching and mentoring;

 - Ensure tenure-track faculty members are well-prepared for successful promotion and tenure within the school and university;